Boris Johnson faces revolt over military rape trials

-Boris Johnson is facing a backbench revolt against the government’s rejection of calls for cases of rape in the armed forces to be taken out of the military courts system, where defendants are five or six times less likely to be found guilty.
+Boris Johnson is facing a backbench revolt against the government’s rejection of calls for cases of rape in the armed forces to be taken out of the military courts, where defendants are five or six times less likely to be found guilty.

-Prominent Tory MPs Johnny Mercer - a former Army officer who was in charge of legislation on the issue before resigning as a defence minister earlier this year - and Commons defence committee chair Tobias Ellwood are among those expected to break party ranks in a crunch vote on Monday.
+Prominent Tory MPs Johnny Mercer – a former army officer who was in charge of legislation on the issue before resigning as a defence minister earlier this year – and Commons defence committee chair Tobias Ellwood are among those expected to break party ranks in a crunch vote on Monday.

-The move was a key recommendation of last year’s review of the service justice system (SJS) by judge Shaun Lyons, and was backed in July by a parliamentary inquiry into the protection of women in the armed forces, amid concerns over victim-blaming, fears that a complaint will damage careers and perceptions that military requirements are prioritised over the needs of rape complainants.
+The move was a key recommendation of last year’s review of the service justice system (SJS) by judge Shaun Lyons and was backed in July by a parliamentary inquiry into the protection of women in the armed forces after concerns about victim-blaming, fears that a complaint will damage careers and perceptions that military requirements are prioritised over the needs of rape complainants.

-But defence secretary Ben Wallace this week rejected the recommendation of the defence sub-committee which conducted the inquiry, whose Conservative chair Sarah Atherton said it was “disappointing” that the minister had failed to act on “clear evidence that the current system is failing to deliver justice”.
+But defence secretary Ben Wallace has rejected the recommendation of the defence sub-committee which conducted the inquiry, whose Conservative chair Sarah Atherton said it was “disappointing” that the minister had failed to act on “clear evidence that the current system is failing to deliver justice”.

-Mr Mercer told The Independent that Mr Wallace’s personal intervention ensured that the Lyons recommendation was not included in the Armed Forces Bill, against his own advice and that of senior Ministry of Defence officials.
+Mr Mercer told The Independent that Mr Wallace’s personal intervention ensured that the Lyons recommendation was not included in the Armed Forces Bill, against his own advice and that of senior Ministry of Defence (MoD) officials.

 He said he will vote on Monday to support a House of Lords amendment, opposed by the government, which would create a presumption that the most serious charges against serving personnel will be heard in civilian courts and not courts martial.